Find a Western Exterminator near you

 When a bee is active there may be coarse sawdust beneath the entry hole and scraping sounds heard coming from within the wood.
 Carpenter bees prefer bare or weathered wood, so painted or treated wood is a deterrent.

 Carpenter ants are common in forested areas around the world, with 1000 species in the genus Camponotus.
-They do not eat wood but build their main nests by tunneling in damp wood where the moisture is high enough for the eggs to survive.
+They do not eat wood but can still cause damage as they build their main nests by tunneling in damp wood where the moisture is high enough for the eggs to survive.
 They also establish satellite nests in drier wood that can contain workers, pupae and mature larvae.
-One species, the black carpenter ant (Camponotus pennsylvanicus) is one of the most common pests in homes in the U.S.
+One species, the black carpenter ant (camponotus pennsylvanicus) is one of the most common pests in homes in the U.S.

 Carpenter ants will readily invade buildings to forage for food and establish nests in wood that provides the right environment for colonies — such as wood that is kept moist by leaks, condensation or poor air circulation.
 They also nest in any small spaces in a building with the right moisture conditions, such as behind bathroom tiles or round badly fitting window frames.
 The satellite nests, which require less moisture for the colony to survive, can be established in almost any void in a building.